Readri205/MS2_Project/Testing.md

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

+Autoprefixer was used to parse CSS and add vendor prefixes to browser compatibility.

 *   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results]()
 *   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input) - [Results]()
+*   [Autoprefixer CSS Online](https://autoprefixer.github.io/) - was used to parse CSS and add vendor prefixes

 ### Testing User Stories from User Experience (UX) Section